 Some pointers on making your microblading last and getting the most out of your treatments are to avoid excessive sun exposure like a tanning bed (cover your face) and avoid putting Retinol, Retin-A or fruit acids onto your brow area during daily use.
 These products increase cell regeneration which in turn will make your new faux hairs fade off at a more increased rate.

 Microblading ink is formulated to stay in the skin longer and is much thicker than regular body tattoo ink.
 Additionally, it is formulated to resist migration.
 Migration means that poor and inferior inks can move around under the skin.
-Body tattoo inks are formulated differently and do not last when deposited high up in the surface.
+Body tattoo inks are formulated differently and do not last when deposited high up on the surface.

 Now you’re armed with the facts.
 These facts will help ensure that you get a stellar microblading experience.